iappyx/Instrumenta/README.md

 If you like this plugin, please let me and the community know how you are using this in your daily work: https://github.com/iappyx/Instrumenta/discussions/5

 # Keyboard shortcuts
+I have been working on a keyboard shortcut companion called [Instrumenta Keys](https://github.com/iappyx/Instrumenta-Keys).
+It only works on Windows and is highly experimental.

-Due to limitations in VBA, Instrumenta does not support keyboard shortcuts.
+Due to limitations in VBA, Instrumenta does not support keyboard shortcuts out-of-the-box.
 PowerPoint does not provide built-in functionality for assigning shortcuts to macros.
 Users can access features through the Instrumenta ribbon.
-You can assign functions to the Quick Access Toolbar instead and use pre-defined shortcuts for these, see [#37](https://github.com/iappyx/Instrumenta/issues/37).
+You can try Instrumenta Keys, or assign functions to the Quick Access Toolbar instead and use pre-defined shortcuts for these, see [#37](https://github.com/iappyx/Instrumenta/issues/37).
 There are also commercial options available that offer enhanced shortcut customization for PowerPoint.

-I have been working on a keyboard shortcut companion called [Instrumenta Keys](https://github.com/iappyx/Instrumenta-Keys).
-It only works on Windows and is highly experimental.

 # How to install
 Instrumenta is a Visual Basic for Applications (VBA) add-in that can be installed within Powerpoint, requiring no administrative rights on most enterprise systems.